 The Hamlets at Penticton is a supportive, residential-care and assisted-living community in the beautiful Okanagan area of BC.
 In a compassionate environment based on the tenets of Christianity, The Hamlets of Penticton offers security and independence for seniors in their retirement years.

-If you have any questions about this article or would like to talk to us about our community, please get in touch with us by phone, email, or using the handy form on our Contact Page.
+If you have any questions about this article or would like to talk to us about our long term care community, please get in touch with us by phone, email, or using the handy form on our Contact Page.